Here is a basic overview of the NVC dance floor. Go here for an easy online course by Joel Young on the NVC Dance Floor and the Empathy cards.

 This is an important step but is only internal or with a friend you are getting empathy from – not out loud with the person you are trying to connect with.
-It’s where you get to vent all your judgements, interpretations, feelings that blame (misjudged/abandoned etc).
+It’s where you get to vent all your judgements, interpretations, and feelings that blame (misjudged/abandoned, etc).
 Get it out!
 Then when you are ready, move to one of the other steps.

-This is about giving a SHORT, FACTUAL, description of what TRIGGERED you to want to connect.
+This is about giving a SHORT, FACTUAL description of what TRIGGERED you to want to connect.

 “I noticed you went to the movies and didn’t text me.”